California Woman Shoots And Kills Man With A Baby In His Car During High-Speed Cop Chase

 The police chase was very short before the white vehicle wrecked which happened after the woman shot the driver.
 He did end up dying from his injuries suffered during the shooting.

 As of Friday afternoon, the identities of the two people involved in the domestic violence incident had not been released by the police.
 While the driver did die after being shot by the female passenger, the 10-month-old baby and the woman suffered non-life-threatening injuries.
-The investigation into the alleged kidnapping incident is still ongoing to determine if any charges may be filed against the California woman.
+The investigation into the alleged kidnapping incident is still ongoing to determine if any charges will be filed against the California woman.